alphagov/govuk-design-system/src/components/details/index.md

 There are 2 ways to use the details component.
 You can use HTML or, if you are using [Nunjucks](https://mozilla.github.io/nunjucks/) or the [GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk), you can use the Nunjucks macro.

-{{ example({ group: "components", item: "details", example: "default", html: true, nunjucks: true, open: false, size: "s", titleSuffix: "second" }) }}
+{{ example({ group: "components", item: "details", example: "default", html: true, nunjucks: true, rails: true, open: false, size: "s", titleSuffix: "second" }) }}

 ### Write clear link text